Thursday Feb 16

 better decisions, grow better plants, improve our health, reduce costs and be profitable, or at

 least stay in the budget if you are a non-profit entity.
-Organic programs on a large scale can make a difference in the quality of
+Organic programs on a large scale can make a difference in the quality of our environment, our use of fossil fuels and our climate.
+Let’s face it; we are in an era of

 declining, more expensive resources.
 Whether it is water, fertilizer, or fossil fuels, the organic